Georgia Nursing Home Wrongful Death FAQs

 What Are Nursing Home Negligence Statutes of Limitations in Georgia?

 A statute of limitations is a law that sets a time limit on how long you have to file a lawsuit.
-The nursing home negligence statutes of limitations in Georgia is two years.
+The nursing home negligence statute of limitations in Georgia is two years.
 This means that you have two years from the date of the injury to file a lawsuit against the nursing home.
 If you do not file a lawsuit within this time period, you will be unable to recover damages for your injuries.

 The same goes for filing a wrongful death claim.
 The clock begins ticking the day your loved one dies.
 You have two years to bring a lawsuit against a nursing home for negligence that resulted in the death of a relative.

 There is an exception though.
-The time limit gets extended when there is a criminal case tied into the wrongful death claim.
+The time limit gets extended when there is a criminal case tied to the wrongful death claim.
 You may be allowed up to seven years to file your claim in these situations.